TurboGears/tg2docs/docs/README.txt

 you touch base with mpedersen on the IRC channel #turbogears.
 He appreciates any help you can give, and can help you get setup so he can more easily incorporate your modifications.
-Below is the recommended setup work best with the latest documentation efforts.
+Below is the recommended setup to help work with the latest documentation efforts.

 Prerequisite